 In addition, value investors use financial analytics to validate operational and financial performance.
 This analysis allows the value investor to determine the most likely market price recovery point and its associated time frame to recover.

 Finally, patience is required.
 Time is on the value investor’s side.
+Look at these results.

 Value Investing – Value Investment Club